unparalleled-js/docs-1/api-mgmt/calling-apis.md

 Make sure that the type of request (POST, PUT, GET) matches the API that you are calling.
 Any required fields need to be specified in the body (for POST and PUT) or as query parameters in the URL (for GET).

 Also note that an "API-Token" request header has been added.
 Its value should be set to the token that the API owner has supplied to you.
+(This assumes the "Auth Token" method of authentication)

 Caution: the API token should not be shared with other users.
 Therefore it is recommended not to make a recipe public that contains such as token.